 Below at mile marker 38.7 is Ohio- Bahia Honda Channel Bridge.
 UPDATE—Closed off March 2014–can’t fish here

 Below at mile marker 36.0 is Bahia Honda Bridge old railroad camelback bridge.
 You cannot fish from it anymore but take your camera out for some nice pictures of the old decaying structures.You can actually walk on part of it from the Bahia Honda state park

-at mile marker 33.0 is Spanish Harbor Bridge west end.
-This portion was cut away from the bridge and is great stop to catch bait.
+(edit 2019) at mile marker 33.0 is Spanish Harbor Bridge west end.
+This bride was recently renovated and is now open from East to West.
+It is great stop to catch bait and snappers.

 At mile marker 30.2 is Big Pine Key traffic stop light; Continue to No Name Pub, if you can find it.
 Bogie Channel Bridge (Old Wooden Fishing Bridge).
 No name bridge is here.
 This bridge is a must if you need lots of pinfish and ballyhoo.
 For the pinfish simply use a sabiki tipped with squid.
 For the ballyhoo place a chum block in the water close to the edges by the grassy areas and have a cast net ready (pinfish this way as well).
 This bridge holds plenty bait and so does snappers, nighttime snapper fishing is better but in the summer months be ready with mosquitoes spray as they sometimes get overwhelming.

 Passing Pine Chanel bridge you can see No Name bridge in the background.

 Below is No Name bridge (picture from an older fishing report).